Fort Wayne Citilink: CampusLink

 Debuted in 2009, CampusLink is a free shuttle service for students, faculty, and the general public to travel between the Indiana University–Purdue University Fort Wayne campus and Ivy Tech Community College's Coliseum and North campuses, as well as shopping and residential areas.
 It is a free shuttle service Monday through Friday 7:30 am – 8:30 pm.

 In Summer of 2012: The Citilink say the service will stay for two more years, the funding for this service will be share by IPFW and Ivy Tech until Spring of 2014.
 The Grant was ending in Spring of 2012.
 In 2015, the campusLink route was modified to serve primarily Ivy Tech Coliseum & North campus.
 IPFW funding was not renewed.

-Citilink's ridership
+Ridership

+Ridership in 2011 was 2,011,992.
 In 2015, Citilink annual one way passenger trip ridership was 1,969,599.